 “Mr. Gant’s case is unique because his heart and liver disease are not connected.
 Typically, the heart impacts the liver or the liver disease impacts the heart, but he had two separate conditions,” said Dr. Debbie Rinde-Hoffman, a Tampa General Hospital cardiologist and medical director of advanced heart failure.
 Rinde-Hoffman oversaw Gant’s pre-surgery care.

 “The thing I’m looking forward to the most is playing with my grandkids and playing basketball,” Gant said.
 “Those are the things I love to do most, and I haven’t been able to do them for such a long time.
 Before my surgery, I was always just so tired.
 I’m so excited to be able to do them again.”
 He spoke through an interpreter, as he is deaf.

-Tampa General is now one of four hospitals in Florida that have performed a combined heart and liver transplant.
-The academic medical center is among the nation’s leaders in the number of transplants performed in 2020, the hospital’s second consecutive record-setting year.
+Tampa General is now one of five hospitals in Florida that have performed a combined heart and liver transplant.
+The academic medical center is among the nation’s leaders in the number of transplants performed in 2021.
 Tampa General has performed a total of more than 11,000 transplants since the program began in 1974.